cockroachdb/docs/cockroachcloud/serverless-movr.md

 ## Step 5.
 Calculate your budget

-1. In the {{ site.data.products.db }} Console, **Close** the **Connection info** dialog to return to your cluster's [**Overview** page](cluster-overview-page.html).
+1. In the {{ site.data.products.db }} Console, close the **Connection info** dialog to return to your cluster's [**Overview** page](cluster-overview-page.html).

 2. In the **Usage this month** section, note the number of RUs your cluster used.
 You can also see the **Request Units** graph for a breakdown of how many RUs per second you were using over the last minute.

-3. Take your total RU usage (1800) and divide total RUs available by that Number 35Million/1800 convert minutes (19444) to days (13.5) about 2 weeks of running the movr workload before you get throttled
+3. Multiply your usage over one minute by the number of minutes in a month (43800) to estimate how many RUs the workload would use in a month.
+For example, if you used 1800 RUs: 1800 RUs/min * 43800 min = 78,840,000 RUs.

+3. Calculate how many additional RUs you will need.
+The workload is estimated to use about 79 million RUs per month, and you are given 26.5 million RUs for free, so you need to budget for about 52.5 million additional RUs.

+4. In the {{ site.data.products.db }} Console, [edit your spend limit](serverless-cluster-management.html).
+RUs cost $1 per 10 million RUs, so you will need to budget $5.25 (52.5 million / 10 million).
+To leave room for storage costs or unexpected usage, you can round up to $6.
+No matter what you set your spend limit to, you will only be charged for the resources you use.

 ## Next steps

+You can monitor your usage in the {{ site.data.products.db }} Console, and you will receive emails when your cluster approaches 50%, 75%, and 100% of its spend limit.

-To estimate an actual budget for your cluster, you should run your real workload and gather actual usage data.
-You can always [edit your spend limit](serverless-cluster-management.html) if your initial estimate turns out to be too high or too low.
+To estimate an actual budget for your cluster, you should run your real workload and gather usage data.
+You can always [edit your spend limit](serverless-cluster-management.html) if your initial estimate turns out to be inaccurate.

 ## See also